How to Install Samba on Ubuntu

 whereis samba

-The output prints the directory containing Samba.
-Another method of verifying the installation is by checking the Samba version:
+The output prints the directory where Samba is installed.
+Another method to verify the installation is to check the Samba version:

 samba -V

-4. Lastly, confirm that Samba is running with:
+4. Lastly, confirm that the Samba service is running with:

 systemctl status smbd